1Tech-X/tlogin/README.md

 - With the help of this tool you can lock the terminal, by putting seprate username and password.

 # Features
-- Set voice assitant lock
+- Set voice guide lock

 - Set simple lock